dcc-cc3002/faq/Control 2/Ejercicios.C2.md

   }
 }
 ```

-In this code, we can see that there is a `Task` trait that represents a task to be performed.
-This can be a `SingleTask` or a `TaskGroup`, which can contain multiple `Task` objects.

 En este código, podemos ver que hay un rasgo `Task` que representa una tarea a realizar.
 Esto puede ser una `SingleTask` o un `TaskGroup`, que puede contener múltiples objetos `Task`.